lookoutconference/lookoutconference.github.io/pages/theme.md

 ## Conference Theme: Lookouts and the Wilderness

 This year’s theme, **“Lookouts and the Wilderness,”** explores the complex relationship between fire lookouts and federally designated Wilderness areas, as well as the concept of "wilderness" itself.
+We welcome presentations about fire lookouts in both federally designated Wilderness and also places that have a "wild" character.

 ---